 10.20.0.2.
 Cloud Router doesn't advertise the

 internal IP address of the proxy server or any VMs in the

 subnet.
 On-premises clients are only aware of the proxy server's external IP

 For more information, see Advertising custom IP ranges.

 Restrict subnet advertisement

-subnet-2.
-Clients in the on-premises network can reach VM instances in those
+Clients in the on-premises network can reach VMs in those subnets but not VMs in

 Route advertisement per BGP session

 Assume that you have production and test resources in your VPC

 and on-premises networks, and you organized those resources in different